 "The surfer-curtains trend is a cut that is generally parted in the center, or slightly off-center, and worn with a beachy texture," Kylee Heath, celebrity hairstylist and Hair Rituel partner, tells POPSUGAR.
 "The cut and style leaves some length in the front that is worn almost like a curtain bang that can be tossed left to right.
 This look is also great when it is a little tousled with some volume and texture."

-Though Edward's video primarily shows the hairstyle on short hair, you can wear this style on long hair as well.
-"This hairstyle does have a bit of an edge and an overall a more tailored look when worn on shorter hair," Heath says.
+Though Edward's video primarily shows the surfer-curtains hairstyle on short hair (the surfer-curtains haircut is particularly popular with men), you can wear this style on long hair as well.
+"This hairstyle does have a bit of an edge and an overall more tailored look when worn on shorter hair," Heath says.
 "Keeping the length a bit longer will give the style a little bit more femininity."

 As for why the hairstyle is gaining popularity again, the short answer: Y2K beauty is back.
-"Surfer curtains are a real nod to the '90s and early 2000s," Heath says.
+"Surfer-curtains hair is a real nod to the '90s and early 2000s," Heath says.
 "We have been seeing a lot of that era recently, particularly when it comes to fashion.
 It is only natural to go back to those hair trends as well."

 Hairstyles from the '90s will no doubt continue to make their rounds, but surfer curtains feel like a particularly classic look that will always be on trend.
 Make sure to keep these tips in mind if you decide to give the look a try.